MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/overview.md

   the issues are difficult to resolve, requiring more investigation and research.
 The issue process allows us to have a conversation about the problem and develop a satisfactory resolution.

-- Submitting new content or changes to existing articles is a more involved process.
+- [Submitting a pull request](pull-requests.md) to add or change content is a more involved process.
   The following information outlines the tools, processes, and standards for submitting content to the documentation.

 ## Prepare to make a contribution

 Contributing to the documentation requires a GitHub account.
-Use the following checklist to get the tools and understand the processes we use for making contributions.
+Use the following checklist to install and configure the tools you need to make contributions.

 1. [Sign up for GitHub](/contribute/get-started-setup-github)
 1. [Install Git and Markdown tools](/contribute/get-started-setup-tools)